csci50-cbutler/e28/independent-study/README.md

 });
 ```

 MDN also has information on how to manage multiple controllers and browser support as well.
 For more information, see the [MDN Gamepad Specification](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API).
+When developing, you'll need to test.
+MDN lists compatible controllers.

-My "fun find" is the [Gamepad Tester](https://html5gamepad.com/) which allows you to test your code with a controller.
+A "fun find" for developing and testing controllers is the [HTML5 Gamepad Tester](https://html5gamepad.com/).
+This is not a site managed by MDN and all controllers may not be supported.

-Let's take a look at positioning.
+Next, I will take a look at positioning.
 The controller may direct the movement of the object, but the object will not go anywhere without programmatically managing the movement of the object.

 ### Positioning
 WebGL libraries and APIs also take care of positioning which creates the appearance of an object moving about the simulated environment.
 There is also support for "texture" which is an array of pixels that simulate the look of an object.
 For example, the management of light and pixels to look like a car in a scene.
 WebGL manages the imagery, textures, and objects within an environment with JavaScript libraries.
 You can customize and create your own depending upon your level of knowledge of how to create and render 2D and 3D objects.

 #### Teleporting
-A simple way to describe teleporting, in regards to AR/VR, is moving the viewer around a scene or an object around a scene.
-Developer software like Unity have robust support for teleporting allowing movement of through various scenes.
-At the heart of teleporting in AR/VR is the ability to manage the viewer or object within a space or the physics of moving from one location to another.
+A simple way to describe teleporting is moving the viewer around a scene or an object around a scene.
+Developer software like Unity have robust support for teleporting allowing movement of and through various scenes.
+At the heart of teleporting is the ability to manage the viewer or object within a space.
+This is often referred to as the physics of moving from one location to another.
 MDN has a JavaScript API, [XRReferenceSpace()](https://developer.mozilla.org/en-US/docs/Web/API/XRReferenceSpace), which allows for programming movement by using the objects position offset, or location of that object in a space.
-A variety of supported interfaces allows for development of new offsets.
-When the browser is launched, an object is located in a starting position or offset and, through the use of a controller to provide direction, that object relocates from one offset to another simulating movement.
-The premise is the same with video, however, no controller is needed to view the recorded material.
+This API supports a variety of interfaces that can be defined as new offsets.
+When the browser is launched, an object is located in a starting position or offset and, through the use of a controller to provide direction, that object relocates from one offset to another offset simulating teleporting into another scene or locale.
+The premise is the same with video, however, no controller is needed for recorded visuals.

 #### Spatial Tracking
-WebGL can also provide spatial tracking.
+WebGL can also supports spatial tracking.
 MDN has an extensive section on [spatial tracking](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API/Spatial_tracking).
-The libraries and APIs that allows for an immersive experience.
-Spatial tracking can manage the users position to create the feeling that you are part of that environment.
-This is done by setting your location and tracking your position and movements as well as the objects within that scene.
+These  libraries and APIs allow for development of deeper immersive experiences.
+Spatial tracking is used to manage the user's positions relative to the positions of objects within a virtual or augmented environment.
+This is done by setting your location tracking your position and movements as well as the objects within that environment over time.

 ### Positioning Summary
 In summary, WebGL has extensive positioning support that allows for a variety of motion and motion management of objects and tracking of the users motion and positions within a scene to create an immersive experience.